695kede/xilinx-edge-ai/docs/Caffe-Segmentation/README.md

 Fine Annotations (5000 images)

 There are 8 groups contained within the Cityscapes dataset with 19 classes.
-In the following figure, it can be seen that there are 30 classes listed, but all classes with a ‘+’ next to them are treated as a single void class and preparation steps will change their values to ‘255’ which will subsequently be ignored in the training process.
-Classes marked with an * have single instance based annotations available, though this tutorial does not cover instance based segmentation.
+In the following figure, it can be seen that there are 30 classes listed, but all classes with a ‘+’ next to them are treated as a single void class and preparation steps will change their values to ‘255’ which will subsequently be ignored in the training process:

 ![picture](ref_files/pictures/Picture2.png)
 **Citation: https://www.cityscapes-dataset.com/dataset-overview/**